Internationally Educated Applicant

 - English Proficiency Examination

-- *Satisfactory Criminal Background Check
+- *Satisfactory Criminal Background Check - required prior to issuance of a license

 *A Social Security Number is Required